 If you’re looking to cram as much into your trip to New Zealand as possible – this is a great road trip itinerary for you.
-12 days is a pretty whirlwind trip to New Zealand but our 12 day itinerary from Auckland to Dunedin will take you all the way from the North Island to the lower South Island with some amazing places to discover along the way.
+12 days is a pretty whirlwind trip to New Zealand but our 12-day itinerary from Auckland to Dunedin will take you all the way from the North Island to the lower South Island with some amazing places to discover along the way.
+If you’re still in the planning stage of your trip, make sure you check out the great deals on hire cars at Auckland Airport or our rental cars in Dunedin – we’re not New Zealand’s favourite rental car company for no reason!
 Let’s do this!

 - Route map with key locations

 - Recommended vehicle for this trip

 - Auto trans